amansinghsoodan/Automation/README.md

 # Automation
-Scripts to test Automation testing using java and selenium
+Scripts to test Automation testing using java and selenium web driver